mfs409/jetlag/README.md

 # JetLag Tutorials

-TODO: There is a lot in flux right now.
-When the tutorials build nicely, revisit whether we (1) need the scripts folder anymore, and (2) if so, how to set it up to build things correctly.

 This branch contains the content that is specific to the JetLag Tutorials book/website.

 ## Organization

-The `src/book` folder contains the markdown files that represent the chapters of the book.
-In accordance with mdbook's defaults, the SUMMARY.md file is a table of contents.
+Each subfolder within `src` folder contains all markdown and code for building a chapter of the book.
+In accordance with mdbook's defaults, the SUMMARY.md file is a table of contents, and it lives in the `src` folder, too.

-The `src/tutorials` folder contains the typescript files that correspond to the playable code examples in the book.

-The name of each chapter of the book is reflected in its markdown file's name.
-Since mdbook represents sub-chapters by using additional markdown files, we use the convention that the names of parts will be numbered (e.g., `_00`, `_01`).
-Sub-parts will be numbered in the same way.

-To keep things consistent, a part will have at most one runnable code example.
-Code examples will have the same name as their corresponding part, but with a different extension.
+A chapter should keep its images and other assets with it, unless those images/assets are part of a game.
+If that is the case, those assets should go in the `src/assets` folder.
+The top-level Makefile will ensure that assets wind up in the right places and are referenced correctly.

+Each chapter should also have a Makefile for building all of the games that are embedded in that chapter.
+Each game (.ts and .html) should be in the same folder as the markdown for a chapter.

-Please note that the current build system is a bit brittle.
-Below is a partial list of rules:
+Please note that the current build system is a bit brittle, and that is not going to change.
+At the bottom of this file, you can find more details.

-- Code examples should not have line breaks when importing from `jetlag`
-- Code examples are allowed to use the code in `common.ts`
-- Code examples should only draw resources from the `assets` folder
-- Code examples will be transpiled into `book/jl-out`
-- In addition to the basic mdbook features, markdown can assume the availability of the admonish, katex, and mermaid extensions.
-- Markdown should link images in the `src/book/assets/` folder unless they are used in source code.
-Then they should be referred to via `jl-out/assets`, and stored in `src/tutorials/assets/`.

 Also note that `raw_assets` is for developer-only content.
 For example, the inputs to a spritesheet might go in `raw_assets`, even if the tutorial only